-I’m a qualified psychodynamic psychotherapist and counsellor and have had many years of training and experience in treating clients of all backgrounds, presenting with a wide range of problems including; anxiety, depression, eating disorders, addiction, relationship issues, bereavement and loss, trauma and those who feel that they have become stuck and have lost meaning and direction.
+I’m a qualified psychodynamic psychotherapist BA (Hons) PGDip and have had many years of training and experience in treating clients of all backgrounds, presenting with a wide range of problems including; anxiety, depression, eating disorders, addiction, relationship issues, bereavement and loss, trauma and those who feel that they have become stuck and have lost meaning and direction.

-I hold a postgraduate diploma issued by WPF Therapy and Roehampton University.
-I am accredited by the BPC, UKCP and the FPC and work within and abide by the strict ethical standards issued by these professional bodies.
-See: Psychology Today, BACP & BPC
+I hold a postgraduate diploma issued by WPF Therapy and the University of Roehampton.
+Accredited by the BPC, UKCP and the FPC, I work within and abide by the strict ethical standards issued by these professional bodies.

 How I work